cobraa9/Network_Scanner_1.0.0/README.md

 This tool is intended for **educational and ethical** purposes only.
 Unauthorized scanning of networks that you do not own or have permission to scan is illegal and punishable by law. 🚨❌⚖️

 ## Contribution 🔧🤝
-It was my first project as a complete beginner, and i know that this tiny project needs alot of improvemnets.
+It was my first project as a complete beginner in penetration Testing, and i know that this tiny project needs a lot of improvemnets.
 So, contributions are welcome!
 Feel free to fork the repository and submit pull requests. 📝

 ## Author ✍️🌍